 The May 2018 edition of the Oxford Times Limited Edition magazine has a mini-profile of me (p.
 18) along with 11 other artists working in Oxford and Oxfordshire.
 View here:

 I have loved making, touching, looking at textiles all my life and used to design and make quite a lot of my own clothes right until my late 20s.
 I had a very simple loom I experimented with for a year or so after my parents brought back a small Navajo weaving from New Mexico when I was 8.
 I can still picture the piece now, decades later.

 My renewed interest in weaving got kick-started by a taster course with weaver and textile designer Margo Selby in London a few years ago.
 I have been working on an 8-shaft loom since, and a second table loom with 16 shafts has been added last year.
-Discovering Sheila Hicks' wonderful 'minimes' set me free to sketch with weave.
+Discovering Sheila Hicks' wonderful 'minimes' set me free to sketch and paint with yarn.
 Essentially self-taught and with the work of a favourite artist, Paul Klee, often at the back of my head I am producing small evocative woven panels for wall display.
 I call them ‘weavescapes’, as in 'mindscapes', 'soundscapes', 'landscapes'...